Maravijayottunggavarman

-Sri Maravijayottunggavarman was a king of Srivijaya Kingdom of Shailendra dynasty, who reigned between 1008-c.1025 CE.
-He was the son of King Sri Chudamanivarmadeva.
+Maravijayottunggavarman was a king of the Srivijaya Kingdom of Shailendra dynasty, who reigned between 1008-c.1025 CE.
+He was the son of King Chudamani Varmadeva.
 He was called Se-li-ma-la-pi in the Chinese chronicle.

 Biography

 Maravijayottunggavarman started his reign around 1008 CE, when he was recorded to have sent three envoys to the emperor of China.
 Srivijaya was also in a good relationship with the Chola Empire, which at that time was under King Rajaraja I. The Leiden Inscription (1044 CE) mentions that Maravijayottunggavarman even built a Buddhist vihara known as Chudamani Vihara at Nagapattinam, dedicated to his late father's name.

 Chinese sources also speak of a major warfare between his kingdom and the Kingdom of Mataram of East Java.
 In 1016 CE, Srivijaya may be assisting a rebellious vassal state of Mataram, causing the death of King Dharmavangsa Teguh Anantavikrama and the destruction of Mataram Kingdom.